Last Updated: January 20, 2023

 With respect to your self-employment income earned from your S-corporation, you can contribute:

 - Employee contribution equal $19,000 for 2019 (plus an additional $6,000 if you are 50 or older).
-For 2020, the employee contribution limit increased by $500 to $19,500 (plus an additional $6,000 if you are 50 or older).
+For 2020, the employee contribution limit increased by $500 to $19,500 (plus an additional $6,500 if you are 50 or older).
 Note that you must have the applicable W-2 wages from your self-employed corporation to justify the solo 401k contribution amount.
 The contribution is based on the amount listed in Box 1 of your w-2 from the S-corporation plus any pre-tax employee contributions not in Box 1.
 Note: The employee pretax and Roth contributions but NOT the voluntary after-tax contributions must be reduced by any contributions made to another 401k plan (e.g. a “day job” plan).
 Also, you cannot contribute more than you report on the W-2 from your self-employed business.
 For example, if you only report $10,000 on your W-2, you cannot contribute the $19,000 allowed limit for 2019.

 - Employer contribution equal to 25% of the amount equal to Box 1 of your w-2 from the S-corporation plus any pre-tax elective deferrals not in Box 1 provided that the total sum of the contributions does not exceed the overall limit: $61,000 for 2022 (plus $6,500 catch up if you are 50 or older), or $66,000 for 2023 plus $7,5000 if you are 50 or older.